A (2+1)-dimensional growth process with explicit stationary measures: Introduction

 On the other hand, for $(d+1)$-dimensional stochastic growth models, $d\ge 2$, the situation is much more rudimentary and mathematical results (see notably \cite{PS,BF1}) are rare.
 In this work we introduce a $(2+1)$-dimensional stochastic growth process, for which we study the stationary measures and the corresponding large-time behavior of height fluctuations.
 The two-dimensional interfaces entering the definition of our process are discrete (i.e. heights are integer-valued) and are given by the height function associated to dimer coverings (perfect matchings) of either the infinite hexagonal or infinite square lattice \cite{Klecturenotes}.
 Height functions corresponding to dimer coverings of bipartite planar graphs, or to the associated tilings of the plane, are classical examples of discrete two-dimensional interfaces.
 For instance, dimer coverings of the hexagonal lattice (i.e. tilings of the plane by lozenges of three different orientations) correspond to discrete monotone surfaces obtained by stacking unit cubes, see Figure \ref{fig:cubi}. ``Monotone'' means that if we let $h_{x,y}$ denote the height w.r.t. the horizontal plane of the vertical column of cubes with horizontal coordinates $(x,y)$, then $h_{x,y}\ge \max(h_{x+1,y},h_{x,y+1})$.
 In a sense, discrete monotone height functions are the most natural $(2+1)$-dimensional analogue of the $(1+1)$-dimensional height functions appearing in the one-dimensional ASEP.

-Given a density vector $\rho=(\rho_1,\rho_2,\rho_3)\in \mathbb R_+^3$ with $\rho_1+\rho_2+\rho_3=1$, there exists \cite{KOS} a unique infinite-volume translation-invariant Gibbs measure $\pi_\rho$ such that \begin{itemize} \item the three types of lozenges have densities $\rho_i,i=1,2,3$ and \item conditioned on the tiling configuration outside a finite region $\Lambda$ of the plane, $\pi_\rho$ describes a uniformly random tiling of $\Lambda$. \end{itemize} The measures $\pi_\rho$ have an explicit determinantal structure that will play a role in this work and that is recalled in Section \ref{sec:altezza}.
+Given a density vector $\rho=(\rho_1,\rho_2,\rho_3)\in \mathbb R_+^3$ with $\rho_1+\rho_2+\rho_3=1$, there exists \cite{KOS} a unique infinite-volume translation-invariant ergodic Gibbs measure $\pi_\rho$ such that \begin{itemize} \item the three types of lozenges have densities $\rho_i,i=1,2,3$ and \item conditioned on the tiling configuration outside a finite region $\Lambda$ of the plane, $\pi_\rho$ describes a uniformly random tiling of $\Lambda$. \end{itemize} The measures $\pi_\rho$ have an explicit determinantal structure that will play a role in this work and that is recalled in Section \ref{sec:altezza}.

-To model a growth process, we introduce a Markov evolution which is \emph{asymmetric} or \emph{irreversible}, in the sense that the interface has a net drift, proportional to an asymmetry parameter $p-q$.
-A natural $(2+1)$-dimensional analog of the ASEP described above would be the following.
+To model a growth process, we want to introduce a Markov evolution which is \emph{asymmetric} or \emph{irreversible}, in the sense that the interface has a net drift, proportional to an asymmetry parameter $p-q$.
+Moreover, as discussed in Section \ref{sec:kpz} below, in order that its fluctuations can be at least heuristically described by a $(2+1)$-dimensional KPZ-type equation, the average interface speed should be a non-linear function of the interface slope.
+The most natural $(2+1)$-dimensional generalization of the ASEP described above (but which is \emph{not} the one we will study here) would be the following.
 Let